-The centers also directly help both federal and provincial governments to implement support campaigns for industry, ranging from the specific, such as introducing preventive maintenance, to the general, including raising quality consciousness and workforce skills.
+The centers also directly help both federal and provincial governments to implement support campaigns for industry, ranging from the speby Anthony C. Hubert cific, such as introducing preventive maintenance, to the general, including raising quality consciousness and workforce skills.
 This national network of provincial centers was a very effective tool in the early days of integrating the former German Democratic Republic into the single Germany.